InexplicableMagic/parrotlabel/README.md

 ## Features
 * Annotations can be saved in JSON, CSV or XML (Pascal VOC format used by ImageNet)
+* Scripts are available to [convert the annontations](https://github.com/InexplicableMagic/parrotlabel-scripts) to TensorFlow TFRecords format
 * Can hande large sets of images
 * Supports JPEG, PNG, WebP and GIF.
 * Keyboard nudge to precisely align boxes using the arrow keys